 The condition causes little white or yellow flakes of dry skin, which rub off easily, to form on your body.

 It usually affects your scalp, but it can happen on other parts of your body.
-You can have it on the sides of your nose, your ears, or your chest.
+You can have it on your forehead, the sides of your nose, your ears, or your chest.

 Dandruff Myths and Facts

 Myths about dandruff may lead you to pick the wrong way to get rid of it.